Special Services and Opportunities

 Students, who are considering withdrawing, should contact the Office of Financial Aid & Scholarships for a thorough explanation regarding the consequences of dropping/withdrawing and how it can impact their Financial Aid.
 Students who withdraw will be on financial aid suspension for when they register in a new semester.
 Approval is required from a finanical aid representative to process the withdrawal request.
 Additional information on the Return of Title IV Aid policy, including examples, is available from the Financial Aid Office.
 This policy is accessible on the A&M-Commerce Financial Aid and Scholarships website: www.tamuc.edu/financialaid.

 Satisfactory Academic Progress Procedure (SAP)

-The Campus Visits program is designed to provide prospective students the opportunity to come to campus, take a tour, and visit with various departments and resources.
-Campus Visits are available every weekday at 10AM and 2PM.
-Within the Campus Visits program, junior high, high school, and community organizations can request School/Community Visits to bring a group of students to experience A&M-Commerce.
+The Campus Visits program is designed to provide prospective students the opportunity to visit campus, take a tour, and meet with various departments and resources.
+Campus Visits are available every weekday at 9:30AM and 1:30PM.
+Within the Campus Visits program, junior high, high school, and community organizations can request Group Visits to bring a group of students to experience A&M-Commerce.
 These are scheduled on weekdays as available.